-We may at our option redeem the Notes, in whole or in part, at any time and from time to time on or after July 3, 2020, at redemption prices set forth in this offering memorandum plus accrued and unpaid interest, if any, to (but not including) the redemption date.
-At any time and from time to time prior to July 3, 2020, we may redeem up to 35% of the aggregate principal amount of the Notes with the net cash proceeds of one or more sales of common stock of the Company in an equity offering at a redemption price of 104.75% of the principal amount of the Notes, plus accrued and unpaid interest, if any, to (but not including) the redemption date.
-In addition, we may at our option redeem the Notes, in whole but not in part, at any time prior to July 3, 2020, at a redemption price equal to 100% of the principal amount of the Notes plus a premium as set forth in this offering memorandum and accrued and unpaid interest if any, to (but not including) the redemption date.
+We may at our option redeem the Notes, in whole or in part, at any time and from time to time on or after March 15, 2020, at the redemption price set forth in this offering memorandum plus accrued and unpaid interest, if any, to (but not including) the redemption date.
+At any time and from time to time prior to March 15, 2020, we may redeem up to 35% of the aggregate principal amount of the Notes with the net cash proceeds of one or more sales of common stock of the Company in an equity offering at a redemption price of 105.75% of the principal amount of the Notes, plus accrued and unpaid interest, if any, to (but not including) the redemption date.
+In addition, we may at our option redeem the Notes, in whole but not in part, at any time prior to March 15, 2020, at a redemption price equal to 100% of the principal amount of the Notes plus a set forth in this offering memorandum and accrued and unpaid interest if any, to (but not including) the redemption date.
 Upon the occurrence of a Change of Control Triggering Event (as defined in the indenture governing the Notes (the "Indenture")), we must make an offer to repurchase all Notes outstanding at a purchase price equal to 101% of their principal amount, plus accrued and unpaid interest, if any, to the date of repurchase.

-The Notes will be (1) at least pari passu in right of payment against the Company with respect to the 2014 Notes, the 2015 Notes and all other unsecured, unsubordinated indebtedness of the Company (subject to any priority rights of such unsubordinated indebtedness pursuant to applicable law); (2) senior in right of payment to any existing and future obligations of the Company expressly subordinated in right of payment to the Notes; (3) effectively subordinated to the secured obligations of the Company, the Subsidiary Guarantors and the JV Subsidiary Guarantors (if any), to the extent of the value of the assets serving as security therefor (other than the collateral securing the Notes); and (4) effectively subordinated to all existing and future obligations of the Non-Guarantor Subsidiaries.
+The Notes will be (1) at least pari passu in right of payment against the Company with respect to the 2015 Notes, the 2017 Notes, the January 2018 Notes (all as defined in this offering memorandum) and all other unsecured, unsubordinated indebtedness of the Company (subject to any priority rights of such unsubordinated in debtedness pursuant to applicable law); (2) senior in right of payment to any existing and future obligations of the Company, the Subsidiary Guarantors and the JV Subsidiary Guarantors (if any), to the extent of the value of the assets serving as security therefor (other than the collateral securing the Notes); and (4) effectively subordinated to all existing and future obligations of the Non-Guarantor Subsidiaries.
 In addition, applicable law may limit the enforceability of the Subsidiary Guarantees and the JV Subsidiary Guarantees (if any) and the pledge of any collateral.
-See "Risk Factors-Risks Relating to the Subsidiary Guarantees, the JV Subsidiary Guarantees and the Collateral."
+See "Risk Factors - Risks Relating to the Subsidiary Guarantees and the Collateral."